tfry-git/almost.serious.synth/README.md

 # Almost Serious Synth, with - currently - 15 adjustable parameters, and polyphony.

-The setup is mostly inspired by AMSynth.
+The setup is mostly inspired by AMSynth (but adds some more complex wave forms).
 Based on the Mozzi sound synthesis library.

 ## Hardware
 - Written for and tested on an STM32F103C8T6 "blue pill".
 It should be easy to port to almost any other processor / board,